-George McKay, Author / Journalist, 1889 – 1948
+Claude McKay, Author / Journalist, 1889 – 1948

 Claude McKay is famous for inspiring the Harlem Renaissance, a prominent literary movement of the 1920s.
-A prolific author, he wrote his first poem at the age of ten.
+A prolific author, he wrote his first poem at the age of 10.
 He arrived in South Carolina from Jamaica in 1912 and published his first poems in 1917.
 His most famous poem, If We Must Die, was published in 1919 during “Red Summer,” a period of intense racial violence against Black people.
 Although he was known for the directness with which he wrote of racial issues, this poem spoke to resistance movements worldwide, and was even quoted by Winston Churchill during World War II.
 McKay’s most successful novel, Home to Harlem, gained recognition as the first commercially successful novel by a Black writer.
 Current scholars recognize him as a fixture of African-American studies.
 His last novel, Amiable With Big Teeth, was published posthumously in 2017.

 Kwame Ture (born Stokely Carmichael), Civil Rights Activist / Author, 1941–1998

 Ture came to the United States from Trinidad and Tobago at age 11 and he became a U.S. citizen at the age of 13.
-While a student at Howard University, Ture was jailed for 49 days in Jackson Mississippi for his participation in one of the first Freedom Rides.
+While a student at Howard University, Ture was jailed for 49 days in Jackson, Mississippi for his participation in one of the first Freedom Rides.
 Being only 19, he was the youngest Freedom Rider to be imprisoned.
 Undeterred, he stayed active in Freedom Rides and demonstrations before obtaining his degree in philosophy with honors in 1964.
-In 1965, the Student Nonviolent Coordinating Committee (SNCC) sent him to “Bloody Lowndes” County, Alabama, which was famous for lynchings.
+In 1965, the Student Nonviolent Coordinating Committee (SNCC) sent him to “Bloody Lowndes” County, Alabama, which was infamous for lynchings.
 Although the population was 80 percent Black, there was only one Black registered voter.
-In one year, Ture managed to raise the number of registered Black voters to exceed the number of White voters by 300.
+In one year, Ture managed to raise the number of registered Black voters to exceed the number of white voters by 300.
 In 1970, that original Black registered voter, John Hulett, was elected sheriff.

-Chimamanda Ngozi Adichie is an award-winning, bestselling the author and MacArthur “Genius Grant” Fellow whose work has been translated into more than 30 languages.
-Her work, tackles themes such as politics, religion and love in contexts such as the Nigerian civil war, the immigrant experience in the United States and feminism.
+Chimamanda Ngozi Adichie is an award-winning, bestselling author and MacArthur “Genius Grant” Fellow whose work has been translated into more than 30 languages.
+Her work tackles themes such as politics, religion and love in contexts such as the Nigerian Civil War, the immigrant experience in the United States and feminism.
 At the age of 19, Adichie left Nigeria for a scholarship in the United States.
 She graduated summa cum laude in communication and political science from Eastern Connecticut State University and went on to earn master’s degrees in creative writing at Johns Hopkins University and African Studies from Yale University, all while writing and publishing.
-Most American student between 14 and 22 have been assigned her work.
+Most American students between 14 and 22 have been assigned her work.